ALCOHOL AND OTHER DRUGS

 The provisions of this section shall apply to alcohol and other drug use violations including, but not limited to, using, possessing, distributing, manufacturing, or being under the influence of a controlled substance or any intoxicant.

-A. Disciplinary Action: The second and any subsequent violation for using, possessing, or being under the influence of alcohol, cannabis or any other controlled substances, shall result in progressive disciplinary consequences and/or interventions to change student behaviors that are considered at-risk, including suspension from all school activities (athletic teams, performing arts events, clubs, and all other school sponsored activities) for the remainder of the school year.
+A. Disciplinary Action: The second and any subsequent violation for using, possessing, or being under the influence of alcohol, cannabis or any other controlled substances, shall result in progressive disciplinary consequences and/or interventions to change student behaviors that are considered at-risk, including a home suspension, suspension from all school activities (athletic teams, performing arts events, clubs, and all other school sponsored activities) for the remainder of the school year, and the possibility of recommendation for expulsion.

-C. Parent Notification: The principal or principal’s designee shall notify the student’s parent or guardian of the suspension and all applicable recommended interventions and progressive disciplinary consequences, including a possible recommendation for expulsion.
+C. Parent Notification: The principal or principal’s designee shall notify the student’s parent or guardian of the suspension and all applicable recommended interventions and progressive disciplinary consequences, including the possibility of recommendation for expulsion.

-Violation Involving Distributing or Provision of Alcohol, Cannabis, or any Other Controlled Substance
+Violation Involving Selling or Distributing of Alcohol, Cannabis, or any Other

-A. Disciplinary Action: A violation involving distributing or provision of a controlled substance shall result in suspension from school for five days, and a recommendation for expulsion by the principal.
+A. Disciplinary Action: A violation involving selling or distributing a controlled substance shall result in suspension from school for five days, and a recommendation for expulsion by the principal.

 B. Police Report: The principal or principal's designee shall follow all applicable state and federal laws with respect to reporting requirements for alcohol, drugs, intoxicants, or other controlled substances on school campuses or school related activities.
 In instances where material is found that is suspected of being a controlled substance, it shall be turned over to law enforcement officials.